jowkar/focalscan/README.md

     ```

     This might take up to 40 minutes or slightly longer, depending on processor speed and available memory.

+    If the following occurs, double check that the correct input file paths were given:
+    ```shell
+    Invalid file identifier.
+Use fopen to generate a valid file identifier.
+    ```

 7. Inspect the output: